joshhaug/beesci/_posts/2020-05-01-quick-video-analysis.md

 ---

 <div class="message">
 Today we'll explore some basic image processing techniques to count bees.
-These require <b>no training data</b>, so we'll try them first before moving on to fancier techniques.
+These require <b>no labeled training data</b>, so we'll try them first before moving on to fancier techniques.
 </div>

 The number of bees in the entrance of the hive is a good indicator of the health of the hive.
 NEED CITATION.